Pensions in Denmark

-Pensions in Denmark consist of both private and public programs, all managed by the Agency for the Modernisation of Public Administration under the Ministry of Finance.
+Pensions in Denmark consist of both private and public pension programs, all managed by the Agency for the Modernisation of Public Administration under the Ministry of Finance.
 Denmark created a multipillar system, consisting of an unfunded social pension scheme, occupational pensions, and voluntary personal pension plans.
 Denmark's system is a close resemblance to that encouraged by the World Bank in 1994, emphasizing the international importance of establishing multifaceted pension systems based on public old-age benefit plans to cover the basic needs of the elderly.
 The Danish system employed a flat-rate benefit (social security benefit) funded by the government budget and available to all Danish residents.
 The employment-based contribution plans are negotiated between employers and employees at the individual firm or profession level, and cover individuals by labor market systems.
 These plans have emerged as a result of the centralized wage agreements and company policies guaranteeing minimum rates of interest.
 The last pillar of the Danish pension system is income derived from tax-subsidized personal pension plans, established with life insurance companies and banks.
 Personal pensions are inspired by tax considerations, desirable to people not covered by the occupational scheme.

 Also included in the Danish pension system are statutory supplementary pensions.
 These cover a significant portion of the population, sometimes much more than just the workforce.
 Supplementary pensions are institutionally and by ways of funding similar to the occupational system.